gamesedu/faces-guess-who-gr/README.md

 I liked the notes, I liked the memory so I thought I'd tackle writing the code again.
 It was a fun little pject that I lazily hacked at in the evenings whilst watching the TV.

 In all likelihood I'll never polish it to the level of a finished product.
 But I like having it around.

+Changes:
+-20160315-Added faces-code.html : Shows greek command IF..THEN..ELSE
+-20160310-Added faces-notime.html : faces with much time (practically no time)